yongrenjie/qcnmr-tools/README.md

 # qcnmr-tools
 Assorted scripts (Python 3) to aid with calculation of NMR properties.

+Use the optional argument `-h` to find out more about what these can do!

 **allxyz_to_inp**

 Converts an .allxyz file into multiple ORCA .inp files.
 Keywords are hardcoded.